There are a variety of ways in which people can experience adverse reactions to medications, whether pre- scribed or ‘over-the-counter’....

 - Oranges, tangerines, bananas, pineapple, grapes, strawberries

-Taking an antihistamine may help to relieve any symptoms so it is a good idea to carry them with you.
+Taking an antihistamine may help to relieve any symptoms so it is a good idea to carry them.
 Also ensure that any asthma is well controlled.